HOA Antenna Legislation Resource Center | Greyline Performance

 Before You Cite the Law

-Legal arguments are the last resort, not the first move.
-In most cases, a well-documented flagpole approval request never reaches the legal conversation at all — because a genuine flagpole that meets community aesthetic standards gives the board no reason to object.
+Here is the part most operators get backwards: the law is your last move, not your first.
+The fastest, most reliable approvals never reach a legal argument at all — because a genuine flagpole that meets community aesthetic standards gives the board no reason to object.
+Win on appearance and intent first.
+Hold the law in reserve.

 First Move